ccs-amsterdam/r-course-material/tutorials/rvest.md

 HTML source code.
 This can seem a bit overwhelming, but don’t worry, you will never actually be reading the entire thing.
-We only need to look for the elements that we’re interested in, and there are some nice tricks for this that we’ll over later.
+We only need to look for the elements that we’re interested in, and there are some nice tricks for this.
 For now, let’s say that we’re interested in the table on the left of the page.
-Somewhere in the middle of the code you’ll find the code for this table (without the `# table` part on the right):
+Somewhere in the middle of the code you’ll find the code for this table.

     <table class="someTable" id="exampleTable">           <!-- table                -->
         <tr class="headerRow">                            <!--    table row         -->